Why We Built CaliStack

 We Built a Calisthenics App Because We Got Lost Learning Handstands

 On March 1st, 2025, I could barely do 15 push-ups and maybe 3–5 pull-ups consistently.
-At the same time, my social media feed was completely flooded with calisthenics videos.
-People doing handstands, muscle-ups, front levers — making it all look effortless.
+At the same time, my social media feed was flooded with calisthenics videos.
+Handstands.
+Muscle-ups.
+Front levers.
+Everything looked impossible and unreal.

-So naturally, I tried a handstand the next day.
-I kicked up, lost balance instantly, and slammed onto the floor.
+So naturally, I tried one myself.
+I kicked up confidently... and immediately crashed onto the floor.
 My wrist hurt.
 My ego hurt more.
 For a moment, I completely gave up on calisthenics.

 A handstand is not one skill.
 It's a skill tree.

 That’s when I shared the idea with Riyas, the designer behind CaliStack.
-I expected him to say the idea was too complicated.
-Instead, he simply said: “Let’s build it.”
+Instead of saying the idea was too complicated, he simply said: “Let’s build it.”

 Beginners don't quit because they're weak.
 They quit because they're lost.

-Then came the hardest part: content production.
-We didn’t want to build another app that simply embedded random YouTube videos.
-We wanted original tutorials, original structure, and proper progressions.
+Then came the hardest part: tutorials.
+We didn’t want to just embed random YouTube videos into the app.
+We wanted original tutorials with proper progression and beginner-friendly explanations.

 Eventually, we built a small team of four people: